 With the page reachable, the work is making each answer easy for a model to lift and trust.
 Five moves do most of it.

-1. Answer first.
+Answer first.
 Open a section with a direct, self-contained answer in the first 30 to 60 words, then expand.
 Models extract that opening block and often quote it nearly verbatim.
+A Kevin Indig analysis of 1.2 million AI answers, published February 2026, found 44.2% of the 18,012 verified ChatGPT citations pointed to the first 30% of the content.
+This is also the part of content chunking advice that survives scrutiny.

-2. Structure for extraction.
+Structure for extraction.
 Use question-shaped headings, short paragraphs, lists, and tables.
-The format is not cosmetic: an AirOps analysis of more than 12,000 cited pages found pages cited by ChatGPT were about three times as likely to include a list, and far more likely to follow a clean heading hierarchy, than Google's top results, because those structures hand a model clean blocks to pull.
+The format is not cosmetic: an AirOps analysis of 12,000+ pages comparing ChatGPT-cited pages with Google's top results found the cited pages were about three times as likely to include a list, and far more likely to follow a clean heading hierarchy, because those structures hand a model clean blocks to pull.

-3. Lead with original substance.
+Lead with original substance.
 Models reward information they have not already seen synthesized everywhere else: proprietary data, first-hand experience, specific numbers, a clear point of view.
-A Princeton-led study found that adding citations, quotations, and statistics raised a source's visibility in generative answers by up to 40%.
+A study from IIT Delhi and Princeton researchers found that adding citations, quotations, and statistics raised a source's visibility in generative answers by up to 40%.
 Recycled, AI-written filler does the opposite.

-5. Build off-site authority and entity clarity.
+Build off-site authority and entity clarity.
 This is the biggest divergence from on-page SEO.
 Models weigh how often and how credibly you are mentioned across sources they trust, especially Reddit, Wikipedia, and established news and reference sites.
-Branded search matters too: when more people search your name, models read it as a trust signal.
+Branded search matters too: rising searches for your name track with how readily models bring you up, though that is correlation, not a documented mechanism.
 The clearer the web is that your brand is one distinct, well-described entity, the more confidently a model attaches your name to your topics.
 Our guide to entity SEO goes deeper there.

 The through-line: be reachable, be extractable, be the most credible original source on your topic.
 That is the whole game.